-Signal Direction Description ORDERED_WRITE_OBSERVATION[n:0] Input Controls whether an ACE-Lite slave interface supports the Ordered Write Observation property.
-Note ACE interfaces do not support the Ordered Write Observation property.
-This input is ignored for ACE slave interfaces.
-This bit is encoded as follows: 0 Interface does not support Ordered Write Observation.
-1 Interface supports Ordered Write Observation.
+Signal Direction Description ORDERED_WRITE_OBSERVATION[n:0] Input Controls whether the slave interface supports the Ordered Write Observation property.
+This bit is encoded as follows: 0b0 Interface does not support Ordered Write Observation.
+0b1 Interface supports Ordered Write Observation.
 One bit exists for each slave interface.
 BURST_SPLIT_ALL[n:0] Input If HIGH, all incoming requests are split into 64-byte transfers, rather than shareable requests only.
-This signal has no effect on an interface where the SIx_BURST_SPLITTER parameter is set to 0.
+This signal has no effect on an interface where the SIX_BURST_SPLITTER parameter is set to 0.
 One bit exists for each ACE-Lite slave interface.
-NSAID_ENABLED_Sx Input If HIGH, indicates that this interface is protected under TZMP1 and uses NSAID.
-Snoop data from an ACE interface is not returned directly to an initiator.
-One input signal exists for each ACE-Lite slave interface.
-This signal is present only when the non_secure_access_ID_support configuration parameter is set to 1.
-MI_DEPENDENT_ON_SI_Mx Input If HIGH, indicates that this master interface is connected to a component with both slave and master interfaces, where there is a dependency between them.
-For example, a PCIe root complex usually has a slave interface where completion of a write is dependent on the progress of transactions on its master interface.